 This is done so that we can understand your trouble but also so that we know when we should refer you to another practitioner, such as a doctor, dentist or perhaps a masseur or an acupuncturist.
 Your first session is an opportunity for you to ask any questions you have about the treatment (although of course, you are welcome to ask questions at any time).
 We allow at least 45 minutes for a first consultation and 30 minutes for subsequent visits.

 After this initial consultation, you will be asked to undress, usually down to your underwear, so that you can be examined.
-A screen is provided for dressing and undressing, but Alan or Gemma will also ask if you would like them to leave the room at these times.
+A screen is provided for dressing and undressing, but Alan will also ask if you would like them to leave the room at these times.
 Your wishes will be respected if you don’t want to remove your clothing, but this can limit how much we can help you.
 Occasionally people choose to wear shorts and a t-shirt, or a swimsuit top.
-We will always respect your feelings; please don’t hesitate to tell Gemma or Alan if you have any concerns.
+We will always respect your feelings; please don’t hesitate to tell Alan if you have any concerns.

 If you wish, you are welcome to bring a friend or family member with you as a chaperone.
 Please note that all young persons under the age of 18 must be accompanied by a responsible adult in the treatment room.